 Ever get a high phone bill?
 Then you know how looking closely at the specific charges can help you change your behavior.
-The next month you'll be more careful about your minutes or the number of texts you send.
+The next month, you'll be more careful about how much data you use or the number of texts you send.

 It's the same with tracking when you have diabetes.
 By getting an accurate view of your blood sugar along with how much you're exercising, eating, and sleeping -- not just what you want to believe is true -- you can make some real improvements.

-By tracking steps and the calories you burn, fitness trackers from Basis, BodyMedia, Fitbit, iHealth, Jawbone, Nike, and others can help anyone get more fit.
+By tracking steps and the calories you burn, fitness trackers can help anyone get fitter.
 But they have special benefits for people with diabetes.
 Here's why.

 Exercise.
-Physical activity is essential to caring for diabetes.
-It helps lower your blood sugar, helps your body use insulin better, and lowers your risk of having complications.
+Physical activity is essential to controlling diabetes.
+It helps lower your blood sugar, helps your body use insulin better, and makes you less likely to have other health complications.

 A fitness tracker could be just what you need to jump-start your exercise routine.
 Walking is great for people with diabetes, and counting your steps with a fitness device is an easy way to stay on track.

-Many devices also track the number of calories you burn throughout the day.
-Step up your daily calorie burn and you'll help control blood sugar.
+Devices often track the number of calories you use throughout the day.
+Step up your daily calorie burn, and your blood sugar will benefit.

+Sleep problems and diabetes go hand-in-hand, like sleep apnea and nerve pain at night.
 If your device records many restless nights, talk to your doctor.
-Waking up a lot in the night can be a sign your blood sugar is getting too low.
+Waking up a lot in the night can be a sign that your blood sugar is getting too low.

 Food.
-Most fitness trackers have web sites or apps to enter in what you've eaten, or plan to eat, and then show you the calories.
+Most fitness trackers have websites or apps to enter what you've eaten, or plan to eat, and then show you the calories.